 WHERE DO I FILE?

-1. Go to the Prothonotary's Office on the lst Floor of the Carbon County Courthouse, 4 Broadway, Jim Thorpe, PA.
+A. [When the Carbon County Courthouse is open: (8:30-4:30 p.m.
+Monday-Friday excluding holidays), Go to the Prothonotary's Office on the lst Floor of the Carbon County Courthouse, 4 Broadway, Jim Thorpe, PA. ]

-3. After you fill in the forms, the Prothonotary's Office staff will take you to the Judge's Chambers.
+2. After you fill in the forms, the Prothonotary's Office staff will take you to see a Judge, if one is immediately available.

-4. The Judge will talk to you; and if the Judge believes that abuse has occurred, he will grant you a Temporary Protection From Abuse Order and schedule a hearing.
+3. The Judge will talk to you; and, if the Judge believes that abuse has occurred, he will grant you a Temporary Protection From Abuse Order and schedule a hearing.
 This Temporary Order will stay in effect until the Court has the final hearing.

-5. After the Judge signs the Temporary Order, return to the Prothonotary's Office to have copies made.
+4. After the Judge signs the Temporary Order, you will return to the Prothonotary's Office where copies will be made.

-7. At the final hearing, the Judge will decide if the abuse is proven and, if so, he will grant a Final Order for a period of up to one year.
+6. At the final hearing, the Judge will decide if the abuse is proven; and if proven, he will grant a Final Order for a period of up to three years.
 If the Judge determines that there is no basis for the Protection Order, the Judge will dismiss the case.
-The Judge will also decide who is to pay the costs.
-If you decide not to proceed, you will have to pay the Court costs.

 1. Call your local police department (or State Police, if you have no local police department where you live) and inform them that you want to file a Protection From Abuse petition.
-The police will help you contact the District Justice.
+The police will help you contact the Magesterial District Judge.

-2. If the District Justice believes that abuse has occurred, he or she will grant you an Emergency Protection From Abuse Order.
+2. If the Magisterial District Judge believes that abuse has occurred, he or she will grant you an Emergency Protection From Abuse Order.

 3. If you want this Order to continue, you must go to the Prothonotary's Office by the end of the next normal business day and complete steps 2 through 7 listed in Section A above.